aheward/TestFactory/README.md

     defaults = {
       :title=>"My Data Title",
       :description=>"My Data's Description"
+      # ...
     }

-    options = defaults.merge(opts) # This line combines the defaults
+    # The set_options line combines the defaults
-                                   # with any options you passed explicitly
+    # with any options you passed explicitly in opts,
-    set_options(options) # This line turns all the contents of the options
+    # then turns all the contents of the options
     # Hash into YourDataObject's class instance variables
+    set_options(defaults.merge(opts))

     requires @id # This line allows you to specify any class instance variables that must
                  # be explicitly defined for the data object
   end

   # Now define a bunch of methods that are relevant to your data object.
-  # In general these methods will follow the CRUD pattern
+  # In general these methods will follow the CRUD design pattern

   def create
     # Your code here...